 Embien has helped customers run their legacy software in new platforms with minimal effort and save significant cost and time.
 Our team with rich cross-platform experience and domain knowledge can help maintain the product continuity with ease.
 This case study discusses a case of running .NET application on top of an embedded Linux platform with CLR Run time with Mono .NET Framework on ARM-Linux.

-In case of life-cycle of any reliable product, the price of its software development out runs the hardware/system costs eventually.
-Considering a typical embedded system scenario, the major costs associated with hardware are typically one time – NRE for PCB, prototyping, manufacturing set up followed up typically by the per unit costs based on the number of units produced.
-In the software development perspective, though the initial costs cover up most of the development, there is need for continuous maintenance and updates to retain the market share.
-Thus the software development is most likely to last for a major chunk of the product life time.
+In case of life-cycle of any reliable product, the price of its software development outruns the hardware/system costs eventually.
+Considering a typical embedded system scenario, the major costs associated with hardware are typically one time – NRE for PCB, prototyping, manufacturing set up followed up typically by the per-unit costs based on the number of units produced.
+In the software development perspective, though the initial costs cover up most of the development, there is a need for continuous maintenance and updates to retain the market share.
+Thus the software development is most likely to last for a major chunk of the product lifetime.

 Another aspect of a long life product is that the application framework is pretty much fixed and it is not most likely possible to change them after some time.
 While the customer likes to have the continuity in terms of look and feel, the development team likes to continue in the same technology.
 In fact, in many cases the application development framework has to be retained for the next iteration/update of the product too.
 In such cases, the concept of virtual machine comes in handy.

 Similar to Java, Microsoft has their own architecture called .NET Framework.
 Just like the JVM, it has a run time environment called the CLR – Common Language Run Time.
-All the .NET applications, written usually in VB or C#, are compiled to a platform independent binary which will be run by the CLR in the target processor supported by Framework Class library.
-For resource constraint embedded platforms, Microsoft has a stripped down version of .NET framework called the .NET Compact framework.
+All the .NET applications, written usually in VB or C#, are compiled to a platform-independent binary which will be run by the CLR in the target processor supported by Framework Class library.
+For resource constraint embedded platforms, Microsoft has a stripped-down version of the .NET framework called the .NET Compact framework.

 The .NET Framework for embedded systems (.NET Compact Framework) is supported on the Windows CE and Mobile devices.
-It enables application developer to develop the application once and run it in almost all version of the Windows CE platform.
-But of late, Microsoft is no longer showcasing a active road map for the Windows CE.
+It enables application developers to develop the application once and run it in almost all versions of the Windows CE platform.
+But of late, Microsoft is no longer showcasing an active road map for the Windows CE.
 More or less, the development stopped in 2013 with Windows Embedded Compact 2013 along with .NET CF 3.9.
 The Windows 10 IoT released thereafter follows a different approach.

 There are two approaches possible to overcome the problem of depreciation of .NET for embedded devices by Microsoft.

 The first approach is recommended for UI heavy applications where it is better to re-write the application for the new platform.
 With processors and memory getting powerful and cheaper, Android has undoubtedly become a market leader.
-For lower end platforms, smaller libraries such as Sparklet UI Library are ideal.
-Embien, with its highly experience application development team can do a re-write optimized for the new platform and keeping the design philosophy intact.
+For lower-end platforms, smaller libraries such as Sparklet UI Library are ideal.
+Embien, with its highly experienced application development team, can do a re-write optimized for the new platform and keeping the design philosophy intact.

 Second option, suitable for UI light applications, is to enable the .NET framework in the underlying platform.
-Most used way is to port Linux to the same and run it on a cross platform library such as Mono or Portable.NET.
+The most used way is to port Linux to the same and run it on a cross-platform library such as Mono or Portable.NET.

 Of these, Mono suits the job better.
 Apart from a sleek design and continuous maintenance, other advantages are that it is completely open-source and has free licensing options.
 Embien has experience enabling various .NET applications on top of Mono.
 We have enabled Mono on top of Linux running on Allwinner A20, PXA270, iMx6UL platforms as well.
 Effectively the legacy applications can be run on the new platform with less effort.